bwalsh62/udacity-ml-engr-capstone/report/capstone_report.md

 ### Feature Engineering

-Details, example, pseudocode on Feature Engineering step

-I anticipate an unsupervised learning method such as k-means clustering will be helpful to categorize similar genres into a new feature: genre_group, which will have less unique entries compared to genre_id and should  lead to better predictions.
+During the proposal, an anticipated engineered feature was `genre_group`, the result of an unsupervised learning method such as k-means clustering to categorize similar genres.
+The `genre_id` is intuitively useful, however one-hot encoding each genre as distinct classes misses the intuition that certain genres are much more similar to each other than others.
+However in practice, the input data contained no other information to create the clusters within genres, for instance descriptions of the genre or underlying audio features.
+To reduce the number of classes, the first digit of the ID was taken, assuming that the order is important.
+For instance, genres with IDs 101, 102, and 103, would all be categorized as 1.

 ### Feature Selection